 Chaves were sentenced for their part in the scandal.
 Both men had served under former socialist Prime-Minister Felipe Gonzales.
 The court found Griñán, who had served as the PSOE's

-regional premier in Andalucia between 2009 and 2013, guilty of embezzelment and misappropriation of public funds, and sentenced him to jail for six years.
-He was also declared ineligable
+regional premier in Andalucia between 2009 and 2013, guilty of embezzlement and misappropriation of public funds, and sentenced him to jail for six years.
+He was also declared ineligible

 for public office for 15 years.
-Chaves was found guilty of maladministration, and the court declared him ineligable for public office for nine
+Chaves was found guilty of maladministration, and the court declared him ineligible for public office for nine